By Jeremy Rochow

 1. Replace white rice with cauliflower

-Cauliflower rice is a simple rice alternative to that also happens to be delicious.
+Cauliflower rice is a simple rice alternative that also happens to be delicious.
 It can be eaten raw, but is usually lightly baked with some olive oil to soften it up and create a soft, fluffy texture.

 2. Replace processed salad dressings with balsamic vinegar